gmazzap/Occipital/README.md

 Sure, the owner of the site where plugin is installed can embed `'awesome_plugin_premium_script'` in a big concatenated file, together with other plugins scripts, but great majority of users will not do that, and halve HTTP requests for a plugin is a good thing, anyway.

+Another use case can be include parent theme style from child theme, avoiding `@import` in CSS and ensuring compatibility with any style that has parent theme CSS as dependency.

-In summary, **developers should use the "provide" feature to reduce HTTP requests of own plugins assets, but *never* use it to ship core assets**.
+In summary, **developers should use the "provide" feature to reduce HTTP requests of own plugins or theme  assets, but *never* use it to ship core assets**.

 ----------